The Complete Warehouse Relocation Checklist

 - Consider locations for docking bays, doorways, communal spaces, office spaces and other elements that may impact your design.

-- If using current shelving or pallet racks, make sure you have enough vertical clearance.
+- If using current shelving or warehouse pallet racks, make sure you have enough vertical clearance.

 Leases, Permits, Building Codes and Safety Procedures